malikshi/sing-box-examples/Trojan Websocket/README.md

 - IP/HOSTED CDN FROM CLOUDFLARE: **Please select IP/Host from a domain that uses Cloudflare CDN**
 - YOURDOMAINSERVER: **Fill with domain of your server**
 - path: **Fill with path of your websocket server**
+- server sing-box supports multiplex, if your server is not sing-box set multiplex to `false`

 ## Trojan Websocket SNI
 ```json